misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor <target_insta_user> -e
 ```

-An error alert goes out once the same failure has lasted **5 minutes**, so one lost request reaches nobody, while a failure that cannot clear on its own, such as an expired session, is alerted at once.
-The webhook gets the same alert when `WEBHOOK_ERROR_NOTIFICATION` is on.
-Each kind of failure alerts once per channel, and an outage that keeps failing differently is one kind: a lost connection that reads as a timeout on one check and as an unresolved host on the next alerts once, the same way it is reported on screen.
-A channel that could not deliver is tried again on a later failing check, after **5 minutes** at first and then after twice the previous wait, up to an hour.
-A run that recovered alerts again when it fails later.
+Error alerts are sent after **5 minutes** of a continuing failure.
+Problems that need your action, such as an expired session, alert immediately.
+Webhooks follow the same rule when `WEBHOOK_ERROR_NOTIFICATION` is enabled.
+Each kind of failure alerts once per channel.
+Changing network errors during one outage do not trigger repeated alerts.
+Failed deliveries are retried after 5 minutes, with increasing waits up to an hour.
+Alerts can fire again after monitoring recovers.

 Email requires [SMTP settings](configuration.md#smtp-settings).
 Run `instagram_monitor --send-test-email` before a long monitoring session.